Because no-one wants a beach holiday in the rain, or a ski holiday with no snow…

 April usually brings with it the Easter break for schools, so it’s a popular time for families to hop away for a break.
 Jump over to Vietnam where kids will love the cooler than cool Ha Long Bay junk boat cruises (we tried it on your behalf: you’re welcome) before heading to the sunny beaches around Hoi An and Danang for some well earned R&R.

 We’ve also had a cheeky family holiday (or two) in Boracay over in the beautiful Philippines, and are happy to report that April is positively glorious when it comes to the weather.
-This is a beach and snorkelling holiday at its very best, and it’s also had a major facelift having been shut down for six months for an overhaul.
+This is a beach and snorkelling holiday at its very best.

 Beaches and sailing not floating your boat?
 How about heading to the hills, literally, and taking a trip to Chiang Mai in Northern Thailand?
 You and the tribe will have a culturally fabulous time hanging out with indigenous people, meeting an elephant or 10, and trying a spot of bamboo rafting on the Mekong River.

 May: Sarawak or Sabah, Borneo